nanoMLMS/saxyz.jl/README.md

 $$ f(q,E) = f(q) + f_1(E) + if_2(E) $$

 They contain :
-1. A part dependent on transferred momentum q
+1. A part dependent on transferred momentum q , deriving from _Thomson scattering_
 2. A part dependent on the energy of the incoming X-ray , or _resonant_ part

 The momentum dependent contribution is written using the Cromer-Mann parametrization: